-GERD stands for gastroesophageal reflux disease, and an estimated 40 percent (40%) of Americans is affected by this condition.
+Gastroesophageal reflux disease (GERD) is a chronic condition that more than 40 percent of Americans suffer from.
 Acid is a completely normal feature within your stomach, aiding in the digestion of food.
 In some cases, acids and bile will flow upward, or reflux, into your esophagus.
-This is caused by a weakness in the lower esophageal sphincter (LES).
+This causes pain, discomfort, and indigestion.
+Reflux is caused by a weakness in the lower esophageal sphincter (LES).
 This muscle is at the junction of your esophagus and stomach, and it functions as a valve that lets liquids and food pass through to the stomach.

-Ordinarily, your LES is able to prevent gastric pressures.
-But if the LES is weakened, acid and bile will reflux, creating injury to the lining of your esophagus and symptoms such as regurgitation, heartburn, chest pains, coughing, and sore throats.
+Ordinarily, your LES is able to prevent gastric pressures from forcing acid and bile into your esophagus.
+But if the LES is weakened, acid and bile will reflux, creating injury to the lining of your esophagus and cause symptoms such as regurgitation, heartburn, chest pains, coughing, and sore throat.
 GERD can also limit daily activities, prevent you from getting a good night’s sleep, affect your food tolerances, and cause daily pain.
 If this condition goes untreated, complications can potentially arise, such as:

 - Esophagitis: inflammation or swelling of the esophagus